TK51/k-site-portal/README.md

+**[K-Site Portal Purpose]**
+This portal turns folders into structured websites.
+Designed for analysts, recruiters, and leads to browse tools, data, and logic — no install, no login.

 # K-Site Portal – Folder Transformation Engine

 **For recruiters:** this site shows how I structure, automate, and deliver working content systems - not demos, not slides - real outputs.